 But a few truth seekers and freethinkers still remain unconvinced by the answers offered by these three great and respected domains…

 The domain of science only concerns itself with the exploration and understanding of the external world (objective reality) and the laws that have been found to govern it.

-Mathematics, chemistry and physics are the primary tools of inquiry for science, while its methods of discovery are observation, research and experimentation.
+Mathematics, chemistry, biology, and physics are the primary tools of inquiry for science, while its methods of discovery are observation, research and experimentation.

 Science’s ability to explain reality therefore is limited to the physical world (materialism).
 Seekers of truth however envision a reality that extends far beyond the limits of the physical world; a reality containing laws of life (subjective reality), as well as laws of nature (objective reality).

 Unlike science, the domain of philosophy is devoted to the systematic examination of ontology, epistemology, and ethics as well as other profoundly complex questions that for centuries have confounded the minds of men.